elir0d/pratofeito/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Add any other context/notes about the problem here.